arapulido/katacoda-scenarios/autoscaling-k8s/step5.md

 Wait until the Datadog agent is running by executing this command: `wait-datadog.sh`{{execute}}

 Once the pod is running, let's check that the communication between the host agent and the cluster agent is working correctly.
-Execute the following command: `kubectl exec -ti $(kubectl get pods -l app=datadog-agent -o jsonpath='{.items[0].metadata.name}') -- agent status`{{execute}} With this command we are executing the status command for the Datadog agent on the first pod for a list of pods with label `app=datadog-agent`.
+Execute the following command: `kubectl exec -ti ds/datadog-agent -- agent status`{{execute}} With this command we are executing the status command for the Datadog agent on the first container of the main pod for the DaemonSet `datadog-agent`.
 If the agent host is correctly communicating with the cluster agent, at the botton of the output from running that command you should get something similar to this:

 ```
 =====================